-6 Some have tried to argue that the possible apostle of the name Junia was a women, but there is not enough evidence that it was a common name among women (see notes # 7 on Junia in Church Government in Grudem's Systematic theology.
-P.909 or the excellent and extensive study from https://cbmw.org/uncategorized/a-female-apostle)
+&lt;sup>6 Some have tried to argue that the possible apostle of the name Junia was a woman, but there is not enough evidence that it was a common name among women (see notes # 7 on Junia in Church Government in Grudem's Systematic theology.
+P.909 or the excellent and extensive study from https://cbmw.org/uncategorized/a-female-apostle )

 On the other hand, husbands are expected to feel entirely responsible for their families and never relinquish their leadership.
 When husbands fail to take charge, something is seriously amiss, and in cultures where this occurs, women ultimately suffer.
-I spent over 15 years in Russia and Ukraine and discovered that most women there have very little respect for men because most men are highly irresponsible.
-Consequently, they prefer to find husbands in the Western world!
+For instance, I spent over 15 years in Russia and Ukraine and discovered that most women there have very little respect for men, so that in turn most men act in a very insecure and irresponsible way towards them.
+This is a tragic vicious circle!

-Women left to themselves as primary leaders can be just as frustrated as women who are unheard and disrespected as equal partners-a reality we see in many countries around the world.
+In other words, women left to themselves as primary leaders can be just as frustrated as women who are unheard and disrespected as equal partners-a reality we see in many countries around the world.
 For a long time, women were not heard in the church, which was wrong.
 However, we shouldn't fall into the other extreme of men abdicating their ultimate responsibility, as that would lead to women losing again.
 The key is to learn from the healthy interdependence and mutuality that a mature marriage offers.